Leonardo DiCaprio turns the big 5-0 today, What better way to celebrate his birthday than to rank his all-time best performances.

 1) Jordan Belfort, “The Wolf Of Wall Street”

-This was the best shot our boy’s had thus far — key words being “thus far”.
+This was the best work of his career.
 The sky’s the limit for DiCaprio, and in Scorsese’s now classic epic of debauchery, he brought a whole new range to his repertoire.
 With some scenes veering towards slapstick comedy, Leo’s portrayal of a Wall Street madman could have quite easily tipped over the top towards caricature, but I don’t think anyone could have pulled it off better than he did.
 It was a very divisive movie upon its release, but has gained notoriety over the last few years and will continue to do so as a classic.
-It is the riskiest performance DiCaprio has given us and quite possibly the beginning of an artistic freedom that will have him venture into even more unknown territory, like, for example, Inarritu’s “The Revenant”.
+It is the riskiest performance DiCaprio.

 2) Howard Hughes, “The Aviator”

-Martin Scorsese’s movie is the best ever made about OCD.
+Martin Scorsese’s movie is the best one ever made about OCD.
 A mental disease that hasn’t really been understood or treated in the best of ways in pop culture.
 DiCaprio beautifully captured Howard Hughes’ inner and outer demons in a lavish but personal movie.
 There are some moments with the tiniest of details that it’s very easy to miss them.
 Hughes was a neurotic, eccentric billionaire who, as his obsessive compulsion grew, isolated himself entirely from society.
 This could have been the one to win it all for the then 30-year-old actor.
 A big budget Hollywood epic, that dealt with an industry legend.
-Every note was perfect in the performance, capturing the quirks and eccentricities that come with having the mental disorder.
+Every note was perfect in the performance, capturing the quirks and eccentricities that come with having mental illness.

 3) Arnie Grape, “What’s Eating Gilbert Grape?”